matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **BigQuery runs on Google's infrastructure**

-- Compute and storage are separated with a terabit network in between.
+- Compute and storage separated with a terabit network in between.
 - You only pay for storage and processing used.
 - Automatic discount for long-term data storage.